Want to know how you can help?

 If you are hosting a table, we can offer you some resources to get started.
 Feel free to be creative and attract attention in your own unique way.

-You could print out a map of your congressional districts to help people find out who to call.
-Through nationalmap.gov, the US Geological Survey offers state maps of congressional districts.
+You could print out a map of your congressional districts to help people find out whom to call.
+See a map of congressional districts.

 Thank You for Your Support!

 Thank you in advance for your support!
-In making these important calls and tweets and sharing the Cogswell-Macy Act with your friends and colleagues, you are joining families, professionals, and consumers from all across America who are as concerned as you are about the readiness of kids with vision loss for college and career.
+In making these important calls and tweets and sharing the Cogswell-Macy Act with your friends and colleagues, you are joining families, professionals, and consumers from all across America who are as concerned as you are about the readiness of deaf, blind, and deafblind students for college and career.